-These findings are in tandem with Burke, who alluded that homeschooling allows for flexibility in designing and adapting the curriculum to meet the individual needs and interests of students.
-Curriculum guidance provides a framework that homeschooling families can customize to suit their unique circumstances.
-Mass media resources offer a wide range of topics and formats, allowing homeschooling parents to tailor the curriculum by incorporating materials that resonate with their students' preferences and learning styles.
-19
+These findings are in tandem with Burke, who affirmed that homeschooling allows flexibility in designing and adapting the curriculum to meet the individual needs and interests of students.
+Curriculum guidance provides a framework that homeschooling families can customize to suit their unique circumstances (Burke 2022).
+Mass media resources offer a wide range of topics and formats, allowing homeschooling parents to tailor the curriculum by incorporating materials that resonate with their children's learning preferences and styles (Burke 2022).

-Therefore, from these arguments, it can be deduced that curriculum guidance often includes guidelines for assessment and evaluation of student progress.
+Therefore, from these arguments, it can be deduced that the interplay between mass media and homeschooling enriches curriculum guidance which often includes guidelines for assessment and evaluation of student progress.
 Homeschooling parents can use mass media resources to create diverse assessment tasks, such as creating multimedia presentations, writing reflections on documentaries, or participating in online discussions.
-These assessments provide opportunities for students to demonstrate their understanding of the curriculum and apply critical thinking skills to mass media content.
+These assessments provide opportunities for homeschoolers to demonstrate their understanding of the curriculum and apply critical thinking skills to mass media content.

 In this regard, this study concludes that curriculum guidance serves as a foundation for homeschooling and facilitates the interplay between mass media and homeschooling.
 It provides structure, coherence, and guidelines for content selection and integration.
 Curriculum guidance supports interdisciplinary learning, allows for flexibility and adaptability, and provides frameworks for assessment and evaluation.

 By incorporating mass media resources into the curriculum, homeschooling families can enhance the learning experience, foster engagement, and promote a well-rounded education.